 “If a measure becomes a target, it ceases to be a good measure.” - Goodhart’s Law

 A few years ago, we brought in a Developer Experience dashboard at a previous role.
-Overnight, one of my teams “cycle time” metric was cause for concern.
+Overnight, one of my teams’ cycle time metric was cause for concern.
 The message was clear: lower this number.
-So we chopped up tickets, made sure stories were smaller, and watched our average cycle time drop.
-The dashboard turned green and everyone was happy.
+So we chopped up tickets, split stories smaller, and watched our average cycle time drop.
+The dashboard turned green.
+Everyone was happy.

-But the reality?
-Customers saw almost no difference.
+Except customers saw no difference.
 Our output increased on paper, but the features we shipped weren’t more valuable, they just arrived in smaller boxes.
-Releases might have got a touch safer, but nothing fundamental shifted.
+Releases got marginally safer, but nothing fundamental shifted.

-This is the trap of DORA: it’s a precise set of measurements for delivery speed, but that precision can mask the bigger question, are you even shipping the right thing?
+This is DORA’s trap: it’s precise about delivery speed, but that precision masks the bigger question, are you shipping the right thing?

 This post explores what DORA gets right, where it falls short, and how to use it effectively without losing sight of the bigger picture.
 I’ll share how I approach these metrics now, focusing on real outcomes rather than just chasing numbers.